Nutritional problems with Gastric Sleeve, Lap-band and bypass weight loss surgeries

-Some patients become lactose intolerant following surgery.
+Some patients become lactose intolerant following weight loss surgery.
 A glass of milk can cause severe cramping and diarrhea.
 Milk is usually the worst offender but many are able to take cheese, yogurt, or cottage cheese.
 For some patients, this is temporary, and for others milk becomes off limits.

 Minor food intolerances

-Red meat is difficult to digest the first month or two following any of these surgeries.
+Red meat is difficult to digest the first month or two following any of these bariatric procedures.
 Rare is easier than well done and much easier than fried.
 This is unfortunate, because red meat is such a good source of concentrated protein.
 However, it does allow you to try new sources of protein such as Tuna, Escolar (two great fish), some soy products like Bocca® Burgers, and maybe a smoked salmon (how do they keep them lit?).

 In our post operative diet and menu section we cover this more fully.
 Suffice it to say that your tastes may change for a while, including your desire for food.
-This plays great mind tricks—and patients learn what it is to eat to live instead of live to eat.
+This plays great mind tricks—and bariatric patients learn what it is to eat to live instead of live to eat.

 —or “the cycle”

 It is not uncommon for women to have multiple periods in one month or no period for a while.
 Clearly if there is severe and heavy bleeding you should see your gynecologist.
 But, if your periods are a bit askew for a while, there is a reason.
-This has to do with the complex metabolism of female hormones and the loss of fat cells.
+This has to do with the complex metabolism of female hormones and the reduction of fat cells.